 The common theme throughout the books is based on research I was doing on the impact of Modernist theory on urban planning in the 20th century, specifically social housing throughout Britain.
 I found it interesting how tower block housing had gathered such a stigma, how people saw the situation as black and white and saw the buildings simply as an eye sore.
 I wanted these books to try and combat that viewpoint and illustrate the lifetime of these buildings.
 I wanted to show that lack of maintenance and care from city councils ultimately led to their downfall and not the communities who had lived there for years.

-Unfortunately, since I was unable to travel to gather my own primary research due to the pandemic, I used online resources such as documentaries and archival photos to collect dialogue and images for the books
+Unfortunately, since this project was completed during the height of COVID-19, I was unable to carry out my own primary research so relied on online resources such as documentaries and archival photos to collect dialogue and images for the books.
+References include:

 ‘High Rise and Fall, Glasgow Gorbals Documentary’, 1993, BBC Scotland